-The bill amends several sections of the North Dakota Century Code to enhance the legal framework surrounding orders prohibiting contact, particularly in cases involving violent crimes, stalking, harassment, or sex offenses.
+The bill amends several sections of the North Dakota Century Code to enhance the legal framework surrounding orders prohibiting contact in cases involving violent crimes, stalking, harassment, and sex offenses.
 It introduces new provisions that allow the court to issue such orders not only at the time of arraignment but also upon arrest or during sentencing.
 The bill specifies that individuals subject to these orders may request modifications or terminations, and it establishes that these orders will automatically terminate upon dismissal, acquittal, or completion of sentencing.
 Additionally, the bill mandates that law enforcement agencies must enter these orders into relevant databases to ensure compliance and tracking.

 Statutes affected: INTRODUCED: 12.1-31.2-02, 12.1-32-02, 39-08-01